syncfusion-content/maui-docs/MAUI/Polar-Charts/Exporting.md

 ---
 layout: post
-title: Exporting in .NET MAUI Chart control | Syncfusion
+title: Exporting in .NET MAUI Chart Control | Syncfusion
 description: Learn here how to export the chart view as an image and stream in the Syncfusion .NET MAUI Chart (SfPolarChart) control.
 platform: maui
 control: SfPolarChart